dmbarbour/wikilon/docs/AwelonLang.md

         [computation](memo)

 Memoization is conceptually performed by by seeking the computation in a runtime lookup table.
 This lookup must account for words having different meanings in context of different dictionaries.
-Assuming the computation is found in the table, the runtime will replace the computation by the evaluated result.
+If the computation is found in the table, the runtime will simply replace the computation with the evaluated result.
 If the computation is not found, we evaluate then heuristically store the computation into the table based on observed and estimated future time and space tradeoffs.

-Naive use of a lookup table can work, but is not the most optimal approach to memoization.
-For example, ideally we want to control recomputing if there is a change to a word we do not link.
-To address this memoization would require instrumented evaluation that tracks linking, and only checks the relevant subset of dependencies.
-One might look into research on adaptive memorization, trace reuse, etc..

-*Note:* To effectively support incremental computing, memoization must be used in context of cache-friendly application patterns such as command pattern and compositional views on persistent data structures.
+To effectively support incremental computing, memoization must be used with cache-friendly patterns, persistent data structures, and large-value stowage.
+So some careful design is required to leverage this feature.

 ## Static Linking